hperrin/svelte-material-ui/packages/common/README.md

 # Other Components

-These components are not exported in the index file, but are available to be imported directly.
+These components are not exported in the index file, but are available to be imported elsewhere.
 They are generally used for simple components which only add a class to an element.

-## ClassAdder.svelte
+## ClassAdder

 A base component that adds a class to an element.
 The ClassAdder is used to provide simple components.
 It usually uses one of the elemental components listed below, but you can specify a different component for it to use.
 Every elemental component supports the `use` prop.